Atmus Filtration Technologies Inc. (NYSE:ATMU) Declares Quarterly Dividend of $0.05

-Atmus Filtration Technologies Inc. (NYSE:ATMU – Get Free Report) announced a quarterly dividend on Thursday, July 18th, Zacks reports.
+Atmus Filtration Technologies Inc. (NYSE:ATMU – Get Free Report) declared a quarterly dividend on Thursday, July 18th, Zacks reports.
 Shareholders of record on Thursday, August 1st will be paid a dividend of 0.05 per share on Wednesday, August 14th.
-This represents a $0.20 annualized dividend and a yield of 0.65%.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.65%.
 The ex-dividend date of this dividend is Thursday, August 1st.

-Several equities research analysts have recently commented on the stock.
-JPMorgan Chase & Co. raised their target price on shares of Atmus Filtration Technologies from $36.00 to $38.00 and gave the stock an “overweight” rating in a research report on Monday, April 15th.
-Wells Fargo & Company decreased their price target on shares of Atmus Filtration Technologies from $37.00 to $36.00 and set an “overweight” rating for the company in a research note on Monday, May 6th.
-The Goldman Sachs Group increased their price target on shares of Atmus Filtration Technologies from $30.00 to $34.00 and gave the stock a “buy” rating in a research note on Tuesday, April 16th.
-Finally, Robert W. Baird decreased their price target on shares of Atmus Filtration Technologies from $37.00 to $36.00 and set an “outperform” rating for the company in a research note on Friday.
-Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $35.60.
+A number of analysts recently commented on the stock.
+The Goldman Sachs Group boosted their target price on shares of Atmus Filtration Technologies from $30.00 to $34.00 and gave the stock a “buy” rating in a report on Tuesday, April 16th.
+Robert W. Baird decreased their price target on shares of Atmus Filtration Technologies from $37.00 to $36.00 and set an “outperform” rating on the stock in a research report on Friday.
+Wells Fargo & Company cut their price objective on Atmus Filtration Technologies from $37.00 to $36.00 and set an “overweight” rating for the company in a research report on Monday, May 6th.
+Finally, JPMorgan Chase & Co. raised their price objective on Atmus Filtration Technologies from $36.00 to $38.00 and gave the stock an “overweight” rating in a research note on Monday, April 15th.
+Five analysts have rated the stock with a buy rating, According to MarketBeat, Atmus Filtration Technologies presently has an average rating of “Buy” and a consensus target price of $35.60.

 About Atmus Filtration Technologies